Travel Abroad: A Guide for Coaches and Team Managers

-Hydration: Give each player a list of things they must bring with them on the trip, such as an extra large water bottle (filled with water, providing the team is not going through airport security) or if the team is flying two empty water bottles in carry-on that can be filled once everyone has passed through security.
+Hydration: Give each player a list of things they must bring with them on the trip, such as an extra-large water bottle (filled with water, providing the team is not going through airport security) or if the team is flying two empty water bottles in a carry-on that can be filled once everyone has passed through security.

 Players should also ensure they have money for sports drinks, fruit juices and other liquids necessary to stay hydrated while traveling, while practicing and during game time.

 Nutrition: More than likely, your sports team will need a lot of food.
 Look for buffet-style restaurants that will offer players the amount of food that is right for them.
 Buffet restaurants usually accommodate large groups comfortably as well.
 Just ensure the players are not choosing high sodium foods (which will dehydrate them) and that they are opting for proteins, carbohydrates, fruits, and vegetables.

 Coaches or team managers can also collect money ahead of time or ask the players to bring money with them and visit a local supermarket where either the players or a volunteer can select and purchase nutritious energy-filled snacks such as granola bars, fruits, and juice boxes.
 This way the players won’t be as tempted to buy junk food from vending machines.

 Routine: If your team will be on the road for an extended amount of time, try and establish a routine that the players can rely on every day, especially for exercise times, practice times, and mealtimes.
 Maintaining a healthy routine will decrease the tendency to overindulge in junk food, careless fun and will keep the players focused on the point of the trip, i.e., a playoff or championship game.